 Property Sales Data

 To research deeds, land sales, and transactions search the Suffolk Registry of Deeds.
-Sales analysis and reports are also periodically published by the Department of Neighborhood Development and the BRA, typically as a part of demographic or Real Estate Trends summaries.
+Sales analysis and reports are also periodically published by the Department of Neighborhood Development and the BPDA, typically as a part of demographic or Real Estate Trends summaries.